imprithwishghosh/github-certification-guide/study-guides/gh-foundations.md

 <dl>
   <dt>Describe InnerSource</dt>
-  <dd> Innersource is a development methodology where engineers build proprietary software using best practices from large-scale open source projects.</dd>
+  <dd> Innersource is a development methodology where engineers build proprietary software using best practices from large-scale open source projects.
+It's the practice of applying open-source patterns to projects with a limited audience.</dd>

   <dt>Identify the differences between InnerSource and open source</dt>
   <dd>Innersource helps teams build software faster and work better together.
 As with open source, transparent collaboration mobilizes a community’s collective knowledge and skills to create better software.
 An innersource community, in contrast, contains the knowledge, skills, and abilities of people and tools within a single enterprise.</dd>